rasmus-kirk/website/articles/2024-07-24_dont-use-nixos/index.md

   Nix can run `nix build github:github-account/repo` to build your software.
-- **Nix for a reproducible dotfile managements:** You can use [Home Manager](https://github.com/nix-community/home-manager) to create a _declaritive_, _reproducible_ home environment containing all your dotfile configurations and all your packages.
+- **Nix for a reproducible dotfile managements:** You can use [Home Manager](https://github.com/nix-community/home-manager) to create a _declarative_, _reproducible_ home environment containing all your dotfile configurations and all your packages.
 Quickly get all your tools, configured as you want on any unix-system in ~15 minutes.
-- **NixOS for a reproducible linux system:** You can use Nix to configure your entire system: Declaritively install programs, configure and run services (Syncthing, Plex, whatever), configure user programs (like a tiling window manager), anything you want to do on a linux system, but _declaritively_.
+- **NixOS for a reproducible linux system:** You can use Nix to configure your entire system: Declaratively install programs, configure and run services (Syncthing, Plex, whatever), configure user programs (like a tiling window manager), anything you want to do on a linux system, but _declaratively_.

 Notice, you don't even have to switch out apt, homebrew or pacman/AUR for Nix, nor do you have to manage two package managing states with Nix.
-You can choose to only use it for tempoary package environments (`nix run`/`nix shell`) and tempoary developments/build environments (`nix shell`/`nix build`).
+You can choose to only use it for temporary package environments (`nix run`/`nix shell`) and temporary developments/build environments (`nix shell`/`nix build`).

 Starting on a "lower level" of Nix would help out a lot and avoid a lot of the more esoteric issues one might have on the "higher levels", while